 Currently, the responsibilities of the LLCs include :

 - Suggestions and Orders - suggestions for purchase from research monograph allocations are often made through the LLC to the appropriate subject resource team.
 The LLC is expected to have an overview of faculty or departmental ordering to ensure an appropriate balance of suggestions to meet research interests, and to ensure the timely commitment of the fund allocations

 - Fund, expenditure and commitment information - the LLC receives monthly statements of expenditure and commitment from the Library relating to their particular department/faculty to allow them to monitor ordering and expenditure.

-- Course ordering - the LLC plays a key role in encouraging and coordinating the timely ordering of material recommended on course reading lists from their department/faculty.
+- Course ordering - the LLC plays a key role in encouraging and coordinating the timely ordering of material recommended on Unit of Study reading lists from their department/faculty.
 The Library has a special fund for the purchase of multiple copies of reading list material - more information is available from the appropriate subject librarian

 - Serials review and cancellation - the LLC plays an important role in the process of serial reviews to ensure that any cancellation targets are met, that there is appropriate consultation within their faculty/department, and that any consideration of (re)aligning serial purchases in relation to research/teaching priorities takes place.
 To facilitate any review LLCs need to contact their appropriate subject librarian